gheorghina/gheorghina.github.io/bookshelf_recommendations.md

 ---
 layout: page
-title: Bookshelf Recommendations
+title: Books are your best mentors
 permalink: /bookshelf_recommendations/
 ---

-It should be no mystery that I really enjoy giving suggestions for those who are operating in the Software Engineering world to take inspiration from non tech areas as well.
+I really enjoy giving recommendations to those who are operating in the Software Engineering world to take inspiration from non tech areas as well.

-Therefore in the bellow lists, you will find books that I have read and that I consider to be of great value from more than just the tech world.
+In the bellow lists, you will find books that I have read and that I consider to be of great value from more than just the tech world.

 ## For those who love to code